 Technology and Active & Assisted Living (AAL)

 Due to demographic change and longer life expectancies in the future, an increasing number of people will be in need of care.
 There is already a shortage of nursing staff.
 In addition, more and more relatives, especially children and parents, are living further apart, which makes it much more difficult, or even impossible, to care for each other.
-To respond appropriately to these social developments, it is necessary to develop technological systems to support and assist elderly people.
+To respond appropriately to these social developments, it is necessary to develop technological systems to support and assist older adults.

 Unobtrusive and "invisible"

-The term Active & Assisted Living (AAL) encompasses technological innovations and services which support and improve the quality of life of elderly people.
+The term Active & Assisted Living (AAL) encompasses technological innovations and services which support and improve the quality of life of older adults.
 These include technologies that help them to lead self-determined and independent lives, and which can be classified into the following areas: communication and social environment, security, medicine and care, mobility, and housing and household.
 Specific examples include: fall detectors or other alarms warning of fire or flooding in the living room, motion detectors in the interior living space, communication devices and vital data measuring devices for home use, as well as services such as online shopping, communication via the internet and video telephony with the family doctor.
 The aim of AAL technologies is to provide support in daily life that is as "invisible" as possible.
-The techniques are user-centred and integrated into the living environments of the elderly people.
+The techniques are user-centred and integrated into the living environments of the older adults.

 The IKOA-FHS makes a decisive contribution to this by providing models and initiating processes that ensure the participation of potential end users and by accompanying and evaluating innovation development.
 The IKOA-FHS uses participatory methods and can therefore help to shape the success of a new technology from the very beginning.